Coronavirus digest: US lowers travel advisory for Germany and other EU countries | DW | 13.07.2021

 Europe

 Government health officials in the Netherlands say they saw a 500% spike in the number of coronavirus infections recorded this week.
-The sharp rise comes after the government's decision to scrap nearly all coronavirus restrictions in late June when infections were down to a few hundred a day.
+The sharp rise comes after the government's decision to scrap nearly all restrictions in late June, when infections were down to a few hundred a day.

-Caretaker Prime Minister Mark Rutte has publicly apologizedfor his government's "poor judgement."
+Caretaker Prime Minister Mark Rutte has publicly apologized for his government's "poor judgment."
 The government reimposed a number of restrictions last week after infections hit their highest levels of the year.

 In France, some 1.3 million people registered to get vaccinated Tuesday, one day after President Emmanuel Macron made a televised appeal for citizens to get the jab in order to save this year's summer vacation season and the larger French economy.

-Macron also ordered healthcare workers in the country to get their coronavirus shot by September 15 as the country struggles to fight a rise in infections that could threaten France’s economic recovery.
+Macron also ordered health care workers to get their shots by September 15 as the country struggles to fight a rise in infections that could threaten France’s economic recovery.

-He also said special COVID-19 passes would be mandatory for people who want to go to a restaurant, shopping mall, or other public places.
-In order to get a pass, the person must be fully vaccinated, have a valid negative test, or carry a proof that they recently recovered from COVID-19.
+He said special COVID-19 passes would be mandatory for people who want to go to restaurants, shopping malls or other public places.
+In order to get a pass, the person must be fully vaccinated, have a valid negative test, or carry proof that they recently recovered from COVID-19.

 Germany has reported 646 new coronavirus cases and 26 more deaths on Tuesday, according to data from the Robert Koch Institute (RKI) for infectious diseases.